5 Cloud Native Security Platform Must-haves

 Like containers IaC isn’t anything new, but it’s becoming the go-to method for deploying app environments.

-Considered one of the most important DevOps practices, IaC provides real benefits for developers who need to build quickly and securely in the cloud; they can now deliver multiple test environments reliably and on-demand in any type of cloud workload or architecture.
+Considered one of the most important DevOps practises, IaC provides real benefits for developers who need to build quickly and securely in the cloud; they can now deliver multiple test environments reliably and on-demand in any type of cloud workload or architecture.

 Say good-bye to monolithic apps and hello to a microservices architecture.
 Whereas a monolithic app is a single, unified unit, the microservices architecture breaks down the app into independent components.